mozilla-mobile/mozilla-vpn-client/docs/rfcs/9999-vpn-firefox-integration.md

   };
 ```
 An extension can send `{"t":"activate"}` to the VPN to turn on whole-device protection.

-We would introduce a new state `StateOnPartial` that will be activated on a call of an extension to `{"t":"activate"}` instead.
+For this case, we propose to introduce a new state `StateOnPartial` that will be activated on a call of an extension to `{"t":"activate"}` instead.
 It is similar to `StateOn` with the following properties:
 - The `allowedIp` for this activation is set to `10.124.0.0/20` so that only the Mullvad Exit Proxies are accessible on the VPN Network Device.
 Therefore, all other traffic will not use the VPN.
-- The DNS server is set to any Mullvad Server, so that the mullvad proxies are resolvable.
+- A Mullvad DNS server will be set, so that the Mullvad proxies are resolvable.
+If a custom DNS is set, we need to set a Mullvad DNS as 2nd DNS server.
 - The Client UI does not show an activation. (or a new special UI state)
 > Q: Do we need a new UI state ? or like a "firefox is using the vpn?"
 - If the Client activates, it will attempt to switch to `StateOn` and protect the whole device.